vincentfer/NoXss/README.md

 Python2.7
 Browser:Phantomjs or Chrome
 # Install
++ 1.`pip install requirements`
-+ 1.Make sure that install the browser(chrome or phantomjs) correctly in your machine.You can use "--check" to test:
++ 2. If you want to use browser for scanning,make sure that install the browser(chrome or phantomjs) correctly in your machine.You can use "--check" to test:
 `python start.py --check`
-+ 2.`pip install requirements`
 # Usage
 ```
 python start.py --url url --save